dokku/dokku-redis/README.md

 Backups can be performed using the backup commands:

-### sets up authentication for backups on the redis service
+### set up authentication for backups on the redis service

 ```shell
 # usage